 Custom Note Templates

 Beyond the standard SOAP and H&P formats, Freed AI allows clinicians to create and save custom templates.
 This is useful for specialists who need documentation structures that do not fit neatly into generic formats — for example, a psychiatry intake note or a dermatology procedure note.
+Need templates before committing to an AI scribe?
+Start with our doctor's note template collection.

 Multi-Specialty Support